-After two warnings about loud music, excessive volume on stereo equipment/computer equipment and/or boisterous behavior, a resident's use of the equipment that contributes to the loud noise may be restricted for a set time.
+After two warnings about loud music, excessive volume on stereo/computer equipment and/or boisterous behavior, a resident's use of the equipment that contributes to the loud noise may be restricted for a set time.
 Continued offenses may require that the equipment be taken home for the remainder of the semester.
-Loud music must not be played during quiet times.
-Volume on music played from cars parked near residence halls should be low.
+Loud music may not be played during quiet hours.
+Volume on music played from cars on campus should be low.